austinstover/ipe2tikz-images/README.md

 and tweaked to export images embedded as bitmaps in the ipe document into the TikZ picture.

-You should move the pdfs this ipelet produces along with the tex output into your latex document folder so that they can be references and displayed from the TikZ picture.
+You should move the pdfs this ipelet produces along with the tex output into your latex document folder so that they can be referenced and displayed from the TikZ picture.

 Note that exporting these embedded images is still an experimental feature.